 Abstract: Image fusion combines multiple images of the same scene into a single image which is suitable for human perception and practical applications .Image fusion is done to reduce amount of data, retain important information and to create new image that is more suitable for further processing tasks.
 Input images could be multi sensor, multimodal multi focal and multi temporal.
-This paper presents a literature review on some of the basic image fusion techniques i.e. wavelet transform image fusion, PCA based image fusion and IHS based image fusion and introduces a hybrid approach which combines PCA,HIS and SWT(Stationary Transformation) to get an enhanced fusion image with less possible changes in the pixels and resolution of the images.
+This paper presents a literature review on some of the basic image fusion techniques i.e. wavelet transform image fusion, GFF based image fusion and IHS based image fusion and introduces a hybrid approach which PCA.HIS SWT(Stationary combines and Wavelet Transformation) to get an enhanced fusion image with less possible changes in the pixels and resolution of the images.